 Forex Broker Types

-Straight through processor, matched principal broker or direct market access provider.
+Straight through the processor, matched principal broker or direct market access, provider.
 These many names essentially mean the same thing, forwarding a traders position into the market for a commission/spread.
-This type of broker takes zero risk as they aren’t providing liquidity, they are the bridge between traders and a pool of liquidity providers.
+This type of broker takes zero risks as they aren’t providing liquidity, they are the bridge between traders and a pool of liquidity providers.

 Electronic communications network.
 ECN brokers operate a similar model to STP/DMA providers in the sense that they do not provide liquidity.
 They usually provide access to a smaller pool of liquidity, which are a selective network to make spreads lower.

 ECN vs DMA/STP vs Market Maker – Which type should I use?